 Ya.
 B. Zeldovich Gold Medal

 The Ya.
 B. Zeldovich Gold Medal recognizes outstanding contributions to theories of combustion.
-The gold medal is bestowed biennially to one scientist during the International Symposium on Combustion.
+The Gold Medal is presented biennially to one scientist during the International Symposium on Combustion.

 The Ya.
 B. Zeldovich Gold Medal is one of the highest awards of The Combustion Institute, presented biennially during the International Symposium on Combustion.
-Gold medals are bestowed to scientists whose major contributions have significantly advanced their fields of combustion science.
+Gold Medals are bestowed upon scientists whose major contributions have significantly advanced their fields of combustion science.

 Recipients